 So many times I read a sentence and asked myself… really?

-A lot of the references in the back - which I wish were linked or numerically cited in the text instead of laid out as “blind endnotes” - referenced online articles, secondary sources, or Wikipedia.
+A lot of the references in the back - which I wish were linked or numerically cited in the text instead of laid out as “blind endnotes” - referenced online articles, or secondary sources.
 Some referenced things people said in interviews but didn’t include a secondary reference to confirm those things were true.

 There’s an ill-advised tangent into housing policy which is bad.
 Inclusionary zoning gets a critique but even worse, Mask writes, are developers who “simply buy their way out of the obligation to include affordable housing.”
 In the UK and everywhere, developers don’t just buy their way out, they put money into an affordable housing fund.
 That fund builds affordable housing.
 It typically generates more units than IZ would have.
 I don’t know whether this is a bad-faith summary or just being uninformed, but why include this if you don’t have a basic grasp on the subject?
 This is combined with a bit about how London has lots of vacant apartments - stated in absolute numbers, of course, because on a percentage basis, London has about 1.9% vacant apartments.
 New York, for what it’s worth, considers vacancy rates under 5% as constituting a “housing emergency.”